Could Ultracapacitors Replace Batteries in Future Electric Vehicles?

 However, ultracapacitors are not a substitute for batteries in most electric vehicles - yet.
-Li-ion batteries are likely going to be the go-to power supply for EVs for the near to distant future.
+Li-ion batteries will likely be the go-to power supply for EVs in the near to-distant future.

 Many believe it is more likely that ultracapacitors will become more commonplace as power-regeneration systems during deceleration.
 This stored power can then be re-used during periods of acceleration rather than direct replacements for batteries.

 However, according to this study, they could also have applications in hybrid vehicles in place of batteries when, "the power demand is less than the power capability of the electric motor; when the vehicle power demand exceeds that of the electric motor, the engine is operated to meet the vehicle power demand plus to provide the power to recharge the supercapacitor unit."

 Recent research into graphene-based supercapacitors could also advance supercapacitor use in electric cars.
 One study by scientists at Rice University and the Queensland University of Technology resulted in two papers, published in the Journal of Power Sources and Nanotechnology.